How Led Zeppelin’s First Album Set the Hard Rock Paradigm

-It may not match the historical stature of ‘Sgt.
-Pepper’s Lonely Hearts Club Band’ (nothing in rock does), but Zep’s introductory platter is the prototypical, and therefore “first,” true hard rock album.
-It also could well be named the first album of the ‘70s, aesthetically speaking, and it’s certainly one of the first watershed albums released after the Beatles’ Technicolor masterpiece that changed, well, everything.
+Released in the U.K. on Jan.
+12, 1969, ‘Led Zeppelin’ may not match the historical stature of ‘Sgt.
+Pepper’s Lonely Hearts Club Band’ (nothing in rock does), but it remains the prototypical hard-rock album.
+It also could well be named the first album of the ‘70s, aesthetically speaking — and it’s certainly one of the first watershed albums released after the Beatles’ Technicolor masterpiece changed, well, everything.

 And to think that, less than six months earlier, guitarist and Led-leader Jimmy Page was still figuring out what to do about the fast-disintegrating Yardbirds, and his career, in general.
-That other great band’s demise, though it had in fact been coming for quite some time, was finally made official in August of ’68, at which point Page was left with naught but the legal rights to the Yardbirds name and the responsibility of recruiting new musicians capable of fulfilling a slew of pending Scandinavian tour dates.
+His old band’s demise, though it had in fact been coming for quite some time, was finally made official in August of ’68.
+That left Page with nothing but the legal rights to the Yardbirds name and the responsibility of recruiting new musicians capable of fulfilling a slew of pending Scandinavian tour dates.

 The sequence of events that followed in quick succession still defies belief.

 Follow along with us now: In September, Jimmy Page, Robert Plant, John Paul Jones and John Bonham duly took Scandinavia by storm billed as the “New Yardbirds,” simultaneously trying out new material and testing their mutual on-stage chemistry along the way.
 In October, the still-as-yet-unnamed group was busy recording these new songs at London’s Olympic Studios for the bargain-basement budget of £1,782.
 In November, and with the help of strong-willed manager Peter Grant, the newly rechristened Led Zeppelin signed a contract with Atlantic Records guaranteeing unprecedented control over their career direction.
 By early January, ‘Led Zeppelin’ was released across Europe.